munagalasandeep99/DevOps_Project/README.md

 ### Task 1: Build a Kubernetes Cluster.
-- Open www.skyscanner.net
-- Give origin as "Stockholm" and destination as "Everywhere" (Överallt in Swedish)
-- Choose travel dates 22 Dec 2023 and return date 06 Jan 2024 and 1 adult as passenger.
-- Search for flights
-- Click on the first entry and see the lowest price shown there is same as the lowest price shown when clicked on the link.
-- For ex : if it shows 500 SEK for Gothenburg as cheapest as first link, when clicked on the link it should show same 500 SEK as cheapest.
-If it shows different price, then the test case should be failed.
-Otherwise it should show as passed.

-You can choose any open source testing tool of your choice.
-For Ex : selenium, playwright, webdriverIO etc

-<p>Approach:</p>

 ### Task 2: Deploy a Sample Application
 - The sample application is a todo application developed using React for front end, Node.js for Backend ad mongodb as database